UniMath/agda-unimath/src/foundation/reflexive-relations.lagda.md

 ### The predicate of being a reflexive relation valued in propositions

-A relation `R` on a type `A` valued in propositions is said to be _reflexive_ if its underlying relation is reflexive
+A relation `R` on a type `A` valued in propositions is said to be _reflexive_ if its underlying relation is reflexive.

 ```agda
 module _